wiyco/PS-history-clear/README.md

 # PS-history-clear

-The alias of clear all history in PowerShell.
+An alias of clear all history in PowerShell.

 ## Installation